emilefournout/42_cursus_push_swap/README.md

     make && make bonus

-  2: These value represent the stack that you want to create, you can put all number that you want, but dont put 2 time one number, the output is the instruction to sort the stack
+  2: These value represent the stack that you want to create, you can put all number that you want, but dont put 2 time one number,

-    ./push_swap 50 20 1 -2 30 40
+    ./push_swap 50 20 35 21 1

+the output is the instruction to sort the stack

+  rra
+  pb
+  ra
+  pb
+  sa
+  pa
+  pa

   3: Display 'OK' if instruction sort the stack